-Design Technology - CAD Modeling and Animation - Architecture/Engineering/Construction
+Design Technology - CAD Modeling & Animation - Architecture / Engineering / Construction

 The curriculum prepares students to apply CAD systems to model industry specific architectural and engineering projects.
 Job functions include creating models of engineering designs and structures, creating associative drawings to models, generating computerized visualizations of architectural models.